 - Breakout rooms: sessions that are split off from the main online meeting.

 - Meeting chat: text-based instant messaging that runs alongside an online meeting.
 A space for discussions, questions and answers.

 What is Synchronous Learning?

 'Synchronous learning' or 'live online interactive learning' (LOIL) is online education that happens in real time, with students or students and tutors interacting through specific online tools.
 Popular forms of synchronous learning include video conferencing, live streaming and live chat.
-Synchronous learning is characteristically active and dynamic, can play an important rule in engagement of learners online.
+Synchronous learning is characteristically active and dynamic and can play an important role in the engagement of learners online.
 However, as anyone who has sat through long back-to-back Teams calls will know, it is also demanding for participants, and live activities also lack the 'any time, any where' flexibility of asynchronous learning, so it's important to balance the two approaches in your practice.

 In addition to engaging learners through active discussion and immediate feedback, synchronous/LOIL activities can also allow for more in depth exploration of ideas and concepts, in shorter periods of time than asynchronous discussions.